mcelearr/writing-your-own-kata/README.md

 <h5>Golden rule 2 – Search for duplicate kata</h5>
 <p>Don’t worry, you’re not on Stack Overflow so you won’t get actually crucified for posting a duplicate kata, but you may get mildly tarred and feathered.
 And certainly as the number of kata on the site increases, this rule will become ever more important.
 But what is and is not a duplicate?</p>
 <p>Duplications spring up naturally as authors try to use established concepts to test programming skill, for example sudoku or the Fibonacci sequence.
 And who can blame them?
 Imagine having coming up with a new game every time or defining your own sequence of numbers!
 The problem arises when the solution for one kata can be pretty much copy-pasted into another one, or lifted straight from a well-known textbook.
 Not much of a challenge anymore!
 This is why it's important to follow the second golden rule and at least added your own twist or angle if you're going to work with a well known concept.</p>
+<p>Finally, read through Section 2 of the conjured Codewars Codex http://bkaestner.github.io/codewars-rules/#writing-a-kata which talks about important conventions that I have left out here.</p>
 <h2>Step 2 – Draft description and name</h2>
 <p>So you’ve finally got an idea you want to run with.
 Well done you, that’s half the battle!
 I find a good step at this stage is to open up the new kata tab [screenshot] and to give your kata a provisional name and draft description.
 This has two benefits:</p>
 <ul>